Parsa307/My-MPV-Config/README.md

 - You may want to adjust `alang`, `slang`, and interpolation settings to your own preferences.
 - Caps Lock can interfere with key bindings that differentiate between lowercase and uppercase (e.g., `m` vs `M`).
-- This setup avoids unnecessary complexity — but you can explore features like debanding, shaders if you want more.
+- This setup avoids unnecessary complexity. but you can explore features like debanding, shaders if you want more.
 - `sub-select` is recommended to auto-pick the best subtitle track.
 It's especially helpful when dealing with multiple sub streams like signs & songs vs full subs.

 ## 🔧 Where to Put These